gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceMigrationUrl.md

 ```

 ## DESCRIPTION
-The **Get-AipServiceMigrationUrl** cmdlet gets the migration URL for Azure Information Protection service.
+The **Get-AipServiceMigrationUrl** cmdlet gets the migration URL for Azure Information Protection.

 You must use PowerShell to get this information; you cannot get the migration URL by using a management portal.